anotherAsad/AdvancedComputerSystems/Project3/readme.md

 _Table of statistics for read-vs-write ratio of 50:50_
 ![graph](./Table_RW_50_50.PNG)

-- The case of 50% random reads and 50% random writes performs poorly for larger queue sizes.
-From the online benchmarks, this also seems like an expected behavior (deep queue mixed read/writes are show lower throughput than only reads and only writes).
-But I have no good guesses as to why.
-I can only speculate that this is because of some finer internal detail of the flash controller architecture.
-Mixed read writes with large queues may cause excessive mode switching inside the SSD, which the SSD controller might not be very good at.

-- For short queue sizes, this case has similar bandwidth numbers for the write only case.
+- The case of 50% reads and 50% writes performs noticeably than both the 100% cases above.
 - All other observations from Case I still apply.

-<h3> Case IV: Results for R/W Ratio of 75:25</h3>
+<h3> Case IV: Results for R/W Ratio of 70:30</h3>

-_Table of statistics for read-vs-write ratio of 75:25_
+_Table of statistics for read-vs-write ratio of 70:30_
 ![graph](./Table_RW_70_30.PNG)

-- For the deep queue sizes (256, 1024), this case is almost similar to the Case III.
-For shorter queues, this case tends towards a read-only like behavior.
+- This case is very similar to Case III, especially for deeper queue sizes.
+- All other observations from Case I still apply.

 <h2>Observations</h2>